tvjsx/trading-vue-js/docs/datacube/README.md

 **DataCube** [WIP] is a helper class dedicated for data manipulation. `Trading-vue` component provides only rendering functionality, but with the help of DC it also enables features such as real-time chart updates, indicator calculations and drawing tools (and much more).

-Use the DC to wrap your data object:
+Use DC to wrap your data object:

 ```html
 <template>